Resource Optimization for Semantic-Aware Networks with Task Offloading: Introduction

-The limited resource in wireless communications has become the bottleneck for the data transmission between the local devices and ESs, which has affected the performance of the edge computing significantly.
-Some works have investigated the resource allocation techniques for data transmission by optimizing the transmit power~\cite{9210812}, user scheduling~\cite{8851249}, and bandwidth allocation~\cite{9194337} for edge intelligence, aiming to reduce the communication latency and improve the computational capability.
-Additionally, Zhou \emph{et al.}~\cite{9556549} consider the communication resource and the computation resource for the local devices and ESs, and jointly optimize the computational capability and transmit power of local users to realize the energy-efficient resource allocation.
-However, the above works are based on the stable channel state information (CSI), which is impractical for the 5G and above communication system.
-The fast-varying channels and limited bandwidth resource place higher demand on the communication techniques which is robust to channel variations and less data traffic for the offloading tasks.
+The limited resources in wireless communications have become a bottleneck in data transmission between local devices and ESs, significantly impacting the performance of edge computing.
+To minimize the communication latency and improve computational capability, various studies have focused on resource allocation techniques.
+These techniques optimize the transmit power~\cite{9210812}, user scheduling~\cite{8851249}, and bandwidth allocation~\cite{9194337} for edge intelligence.
+Zhou \emph{et al.}~\cite{9556549} consider both communication and computation resources for local devices and ESs, jointly optimizing computational capability and transmit power of local users to achieve energy-efficient resource allocation.
+However, these works rely on stable channel state information (CSI), which is impractical for 5G, 6G and beyond communication systems. {To overcome the challenge of the fast-varying channels and make decisions under unstable CSI, Min~\emph{et al.}~\cite{8598893} proposed a reinforcement learning (RL) based offloading scheme for an IoT device without knowledge of the servers.} Meanwhile, the presence of fast-varying channels and limited bandwidth resources necessitates communication techniques that are robust to channel variations while reducing data traffic for task offloading.